gigasquid/gigasquid.github.io/source/_posts/2015-08-19-conversations-with-datomic-part-2.markdown

 **Human:** So you don't know anything about the `:dog/favorite-treat` for "Tiny"?

 **Datomic:** At this particular time, I do not have anything to assert about the favorite-treat of Tiny.
 However, I still remember everything about all the facts that you have told me.
 For each transaction that you send me, I have a notion of a point in time like _t0_, _t1_, _t2_.
 I have a complete database value for each one of those points in time.
 In fact, you can look at _all_ of my assertions and retractions that I have learned about using the `d/history` function on the database value.
 This asks me to expose my history, which is normally hidden in favor of the _present_.
-I will return back a special database containing all the _datoms_ with an additional field.
+I will return back a special database containing all the assertions and retractions across time.
+Any queries that you ask me will have a fifth _datom_ field to help you distinguish the difference.

-**Human:**  What is the additional field?
+**Human:**  A fifth datom field?

-**Datomic:** Normally, a _datom_ consists of 4 parts: the entity, the attribute, the value, and the transaction (e a v tx).
-This history database adds a fifth part to this datom, operation, which tells you if the fact was added or retracted (e a v tx op).
+**Datomic:** A _datom_ consists of the following parts: the entity, the attribute, the value, transaction, and an operation which tells you if the fact was added or retracted (e a v tx op).
 Why don't you try using the `d/history` function to ask me about all the facts having to do with Tiny?
 I suggest using the datalog query

 ```clojure
 '[:find ?e ?a ?v ?tx ?op